 What is Rare Disease?

-A rare disease, also referred to as an orphan disease, is any disease that affects a small percentage of the population (ranging from 1 in 1,500 to 2,000 individuals in Singapore context).
+A rare disease also referred to as an orphan disease, is any disease that affects a small percentage of the population (ranging from 1 in 1,500 to 2,000 individuals in the Singapore context).
 Most rare diseases are genetic, and thus are present throughout the person’s entire life, even if symptoms do not immediately appear.
 Many rare diseases appear early in life, and about 30 percent of children with rare diseases will die before reaching their fifth birthday.

-Rare diseases do not recognize race, colour, nationality or social standing…. they could happen to anyone.
+Rare diseases do not recognize race, color, nationality, or social standing…. they could happen to anyone.